Sign up for the ING newsletter to receive news and announcements.

 By Maha Elgenaidi, Chief Innovation Officer (CINO).

-This opinion appeared at the ING blog.
+This opinion appeared on the ING blog.

 The terror attacks of September 11th, 2001 were a watershed event in American history.
 After more than a decade free of the machinations of the Cold War, the United States appeared to be advancing in its promises of liberty and justice for all.